Bures-Wasserstein Importance-Weighted Evidence Lower Bound: Exposition and Applications: Abstract

 \section{Abstract}

-The Importance-Weighted Evidence Lower Bound (IW-ELBO) has emerged as an effective objective for variational inference (VI), tightening the standard ELBO and mitigating the mode-seeking behaviour.
-However, optimizing the IW-ELBO in Euclidean space is often inefficient, as its gradient estimators suffer from a vanishing signal-to-noise ratio (SNR).
-This paper formulates the optimisation of the IW-ELBO in Bures-Wasserstein space, a manifold of Gaussian distributions equipped with the 2-Wasserstein metric.
-We derive the Wasserstein gradient of the IW-ELBO and project it onto the Bures-Wasserstein space to yield a tractable algorithm for Gaussian VI.
-A pivotal contribution of our analysis concerns the stability of the gradient estimator.
-While the SNR of the standard Euclidean gradient estimator is known to vanish as the number of importance samples $K$ increases, we prove that the SNR of the Wasserstein gradient scales favourably as $\Omega(\sqrt{K})$, ensuring optimisation efficiency even for large $K$.
-We further extend this geometric analysis to the Variational Rényi Importance-Weighted Autoencoder bound, establishing analogous stability guarantees.
-Experiments demonstrate that the proposed framework achieves superior approximation performance compared to other baselines.
+The importance-weighted evidence lower bound (IW-ELBO) has emerged as a compelling objective for variational inference (VI), providing a tighter bound than the standard ELBO and mitigating its pathological mode-seeking behavior.
+However, optimizing the IW-ELBO in Euclidean space can be inefficient:~as the number of importance samples $K$ increases, standard Euclidean gradient estimators suffer from a vanishing signal-to-noise ratio (SNR).
+This paper reformulates the optimization of the IW-ELBO within the Bures-Wasserstein (BW) space, the manifold of Gaussian distributions equipped with the 2-Wasserstein metric.
+We derive the infinite-dimensional Wasserstein gradient of the IW-ELBO and project it onto the BW space, yielding a computationally tractable BW gradient for Gaussian VI.
+While the SNR of the Euclidean gradient is known to vanish at a rate of $\mathcal{O}(1/\sqrt{K})$, we prove that the SNR of the Wasserstein gradient scales favorably at a rate of $\Omega(\sqrt{K})$.
+Crucially, the BW gradient maintains computational tractability while inheriting the stability of the Wasserstein geometry.
+We establish that its SNR interpolates between the Euclidean and Wasserstein regimes, achieving a non-vanishing rate of $\Omega(1)$.
+We extend this geometric analysis to the variational R\'{e}nyi importance-weighted autoencoder bound, proving analogous stability guarantees.
+Empirical evaluations demonstrate that the proposed algorithm achieves superior mass-covering and algorithmic performance compared to established baselines.

 {\bf Keywords:} Variational Inference, Wasserstein Space, Optimal Transport, Wasserstein Gradient Descent